sineaijing/General_Portfolio/VAE_latent_space_visualization/README.md

 ### Tech Specifications

 The VAE is trained on 2113 images of sea slugs from this library: https://www.gbif.org/dataset/2ef5b736-6664-49.
-The VAE was built with PyTorch, and the latent space visualisation was built with
+The VAE was built with PyTorch, and the latent space visualisation was built with Three.JS and React.JS.